 The owner of the Budweiser brand is also your best bet for getting in on the global growth story in beer.
 Anheuser Busch InBev grew through acquisitions from a small Brazilian brand called Brahma, under the leadership of 3G Capital, the global investment firm that also put together Restaurant Brands International (NYSE:QSR) and Kraft-Heinz (NYSE:KHC).
 The company, known as InBev, bought Budweiser in 2008 and took its name.

-If you’re buying BUD stock right now, however, you’re buying on weakness.
-The shares are down 20% so far in 2018.
-But the dividend of almost $2.39 last quarter gives it a yield of 5.35%.
+BUD stock has surged 36% in 2019, but it’s still down 14% in the last 12 months.
+The dividend of $1.12 gives it a yield of 1.7%.
 Management sets the dividend each quarter, and it varies based on results, but the company is devoted to the return.

 In its continuing battle with craft brews, Budweiser has been innovating by crafting a brand called Reserve Copper Lager with the Jim Beam distillery and signing deals with baseball and basketball unions to put their athletes into its ads — the first time in years active athletes have been represented.

-The company’s financials emphasize its global footprint and only 18.5% of its sales are in North America.
-During 2017, it had a profit of almost $8 billion on revenues of $56.4 billion.
-Consensus ratings on the stock remain bullish
+The company’s financials emphasize its global footprint and around 20% of its sales are in North America.
+During 2017, it had net income from continuing operations of $5.7 billion on revenue of $54.6 billion.

 Boston Beer (SAM)